 12.4.5.4 Processing of a peer’s SAE Commit message

+If the peer’s SAE Commit message contains a password identifier, the value of that identifier shall be used in construction of the password element (PWE) for this exchange.
+If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA shall fail authentication.

 Upon receipt of a peer’s SAE Commit message both the scalar and element shall be verified.

 Instruct the editor to modify section 12.4.7.4 as indicated: